wieczorek1990/ort/README.md

 ### ort

-Setup `config.sh` with your favourite text editor and run `bash install.sh`.
+Setup `bin/config.sh` with your favourite text editor and run `bash bin/install.sh`.

-If you want to install the results server, run `bash install.sh server`.
+If you want to install the results server, run `bash bin/install.sh server`.

-To uninstall run `bash uninstall.sh`.
+To uninstall run `bash bin/uninstall.sh`.

 ## Launching